phetsims/equality-explorer/doc/implementation-notes.md

 ## Miscellaneous

 **Support for multiple variables**: While this simulation only presents the student with at most one variable (`x`), the code was written to support multiple variables.
-As of this writing, a non-production screen is provided to verify multi-variable support.
-Run with the `xy` query parameter to add the _Two Variables_ screen.
-Note that this screen may be moved to its own simulation in the future; see [equality-explorer#99](https://github.com/phetsims/equality-explorer/issues/99).
+See the _Equality Explorer: Two Variables_ simulation for multi-variable equations.